-When the Centralia, PA coal mine fire began, residents thought it would quickly burn out on its own.
-But the Centralia fire is still burning nearly 60 years later and the state of Pennsylvania has given up on trying to fight it.
+When a fire erupted inside the coal mine in Centralia, PA, residents thought it would quickly burn out on its own.
+But the blaze is still going six decades later and the state has given up on trying to fight it.

 Centralia, Pennsylvania once boasted 14 active coal mines and 2,500 residents in the early 20th century.
 But by the 1960s, its boomtown heyday had passed and most of its mines were abandoned.
 Still, over 1,000 people called it home, and Centralia was far from dying — until a coal mine fire began below.